Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Experiments

-where $N$ represents the number of data points in the vector.
-This metric may be interpreted as the scaleless prediction accuracy of the model, as the errros produced by the model in the course of the prediction are void of scale, and expressed in percentages with respect to the true label.
+where $M$ represents the number of data points in the vector, $\mathbf{y}$ and $\hat{\mathbf{y}}$ are the true and predicted signals respectively.
+This metric may be interpreted as the model's scaleless prediction accuracy, expressed as a percentage of error relative to the true label.